Loading Reloaded

 Arthur Debert says at

 It's better to post this on the projects bug tracker at google code, so it doesn't get lost.
-I've created a ticket and will be tracking this shortly.
+I've created a and will be tracking this shortly.
 Thanks for the report.

 32.